nim-lang/nimble/nimble-guide/docs/use-packages.md

 `nimble refresh` only updates what Nimble knows is available.
 It picks no versions, writes no lock file and installs nothing, so it is safe to run at any time; use `nimble install`, `nimble lock` or `nimble upgrade` afterwards to actually act on what it found.

-Since it contacts every relevant repository, a global refresh can take a while, and it reports its progress as it goes.
+Since it contacts every relevant repository, a global refresh can take a while.
+It fetches several of them at a time and reports its progress as it goes; pass `--sync` to fetch them one by one instead.
 To skip it entirely and update only the package list, use `--packageListOnly`:

 ```sh